ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Endpoints are free to select the most appropriate ICMP errors to send.
 Some examples that are relevant for IP proxying include:

-- For invalid source addresses, send Destination Unreachable {{Section 3.1 of ICMPv6}} with code 5, "Source address failed ingress/egress policy".
+- For invalid source addresses, send Destination Unreachable ({{Section 3.1 of ICMPv6}}) with code 5, "Source address failed ingress/egress policy".

-- For unroutable destination addresses, send Destination Unreachable {{Section 3.1 of ICMPv6}} with a code 0, "No route to destination", or code 1, "Communication with destination administratively prohibited".
+- For unroutable destination addresses, send Destination Unreachable ({{Section 3.1 of ICMPv6}}) with a code 0, "No route to destination", or code 1, "Communication with destination administratively prohibited".

-- For packets that cannot fit within the MTU of the outgoing link, send Packet Too Big {{Section 3.2 of ICMPv6}}.
+- For packets that cannot fit within the MTU of the outgoing link, send Packet Too Big ({{Section 3.2 of ICMPv6}}).

 In order to receive these errors, endpoints need to be prepared to receive ICMP packets.
 If an endpoint does not send ROUTE_ADVERTISEMENT capsules, such as a